A friend recently shared Daniel Carrillo’s tweet and I had to laugh.

 This is over.

-The problem with all of these thoughts are the hellish twist of truth and lies.
+The problem with these thoughts is the hellish twist of truth and lies.
 Our friends are in the throes of loneliness and desperation.
-It’s like watching two people drown together while getting pissed off at each other for not being a lifeguard.
+It’s like watching two people drown together while berating the other for not being a lifeguard.
 Meanwhile, there’s an oxygen line just above their heads–God reaching for them both, longing to rescue them.
 Restore them.
 Love them.

 Gang, hear me.
-It’s just like the advice given before every single airline flight: reach up and put on your own mask first.
-If you both reach for God first, it’s only then that you’ll be able to become your partner’s Ezer Kenegdo.
-It’s only then that you can continue your journey together and discover how to help each other along the way.
+It’s just like the advice given before every single airline flight: reach up and secure your own mask.
+If you both reach for God first, then you’ll be able to become your partner’s Ezer Kenegdo.
+Only then can you continue your journey and discover how to help each other along the way.
 In our greatest weakness we can find God’s strength, and that’s where I found the ability to become a life-saver for Laura (and she for me).

 Marriage won’t ever be easy–we live in a fallen world that has become tilted against everything good.
 You must fight for it.
 But to do that, you’ve got to get some clarity on what’s really going on.
 Understanding a little of your own spiritual journey (along with your undulations) will certainly help.
 Realizing that your partner is suffering the same realities will also go a long way in the restoration of your relationship.
 And, trust me, you’re going to need each other.
 Don’t give up on that.
 Remember, after God created the earth and placed Adam in the garden, he looked around and saw that all of it was good … except for one thing: It’s not good for man to be alone.
 So he created Eve.
 Ezer Kenegdo.